 Saghmosavan 0211, Republic of Armenia

-St. Astvatsatsin Church is located in the southern part of St.Sion, near at the eastern part of the writing house.
-It is vaulted building and has a rectangular base with arched altar: it was built in 1235.
-The cemetery or churchyard is located in the northern part of the complex with many rare khachkars and monuments.
-Once the complex was surrounded by semi-circular pyramid gates.
+St. Astvatsatsin Church is located in the southern part of St.Sion, near the eastern part of the writing house.
+It is a vaulted building and has a rectangular base with an arched altar.
+It was built in 1235 by Vache Vachutyan’s son prince Kurd Vachutyan.
+Once the complex was surrounded by semi-circular gates.

 In 1255, the Prince Kurd Vachutyan and his wife built the writing house church and devoted it to their dead daughter.
 In its construction, the writing house differs from other writing centers.
 There is an altar in the eastern part of the house and a two-storey sacristy.
 Two entrances open to the courtyard and the Church of the Holy Mother of God.
 Moreover, the church Holy Mother of God can only be accessed only from the writing house.

 In the 13th century, the writing house contained 120 manuscripts, including some interpretations of the Gospels and the Bible, theological literature, works of Armenian historians, as well as translated literature.
 A list of the manuscripts was discovered in one of the gorge caves near Saghmosavank in May 1912.